statisticalbiotechnology/cb2030/qa/supervisedlearning.md

 1. I understand that the soft margin allows some data points or examples to go into the margin, if this allows a better fit, and that the amount of "hardness" of the margin is controlled by the parameter C. The VaderPlas reading said that a larger C is a harder margin and a smaller C is a softer margin, however the "What is a support vector machine?" paper states that the soft margin parameter "specifies a trade-off between between hyperplane violations and the size of the margin" (page 2).
 The SVM will select the maximum margin hyperplane, or the hyperplane with the largest margin.
 I do not understand how the parameter C relates to the size of the margin or how the margin "hardness or softness" relates the size of the margin?
 Are they related?
  > The SVM optimes a function with two different components. *||w||* is the inverse of the size of the margin, the *&Sigma;max(0,1-y_i(wx_i-b))* is the slack penalty.
 The training of the SVM involves minimizing the sum of the two.

+1. I tried to read up on the calculation on the weight vector w  and bias(?)b, but found it a bit complex.
+How is that done?
+  > I find this [Stack exchange](https://math.stackexchange.com/questions/1305925/why-is-the-svm-margin-equal-to-frac2-mathbfw) post helpful.
+More generally, distances between hyperplanes can be calculated by formulas from this [wikipedia entry on the subject](https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_plane).

 1. Are hyperplanes always defined by multiple linear functions? or can they also include polynomic or quadratic functions?
 Also is there a good way of thinking of hyperplanes higher then 2 dimensional?
   > Yes, it is always a [hyperplane](https://en.wikipedia.org/wiki/Hyperplane).

 1. * In the formula that is used to decide the hyperplane(minimize formula), you say that lambda is a parameter that decides how much weight to put on two things , can you explain how we select this value ?
   * As I have understood it, there is the soft margin parameter C that needs to be determined in the training process.
 Is the soft margin parameter the same as the parameter lamda referred to in the video lecture?
 Is the slack penalty that same as the soft margin?
 Besides the soft margin parameter (and lamda parameter if it is a different parameter), are there any other hyper parameters that need to be optimized during the training?
   > The slack penaly, *C=1/&lambda;* is hyperparameter.
 The notebook contains an example of how one select hyperparameters with grid search.
+And yes there might be other hyperparameters in need of optimization during training.

 1. How does margin maximum hyperplane work?
 According to the article, one would choose the distance from the separating hyperplane to the nearest expression vector.
 How would one choose the margin hyperplane?
 Could it be between any two points?
 In the article , AML and ALL are separated using the separating hyperplane.
 So, what would the the margin hyperplane be in this scenario and what would the expression vector be, would it be at the AML or ALL side?
 I guess this would depend on what we would want the algorithm to identify.
 Wouldn't this be biased and incur error.
 What would be the optimal distance from the separating hyperplane and expression vector?